 - Develop the balances into a mathematical description of reactor performance.

-- Apply mass, energy and momentum balances to reactors in which physical processes and chemical and microbiological reactions take place.
+- Apply mass and energy balances to reactors in which physical processes and chemical and microbiological reactions take place.

 - Environmental Systems Analysis Required Upon completion, the participant should be able to: